wp-plugins/dd-lastviewed/readme.txt

 When you're using custom posttypes, they will show up like posts.

 == Changelog ==

+= 1.4 =
+* Removed tags and shortcodes from content
+* Add clearfix only on listitems with thumb.

 = 1.3 =
 * Added SASS